playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 If you prefer an alternative shell, such as ZSH or Fish, you can install those in your distro as well.
 For example, I have an [`oh-my-zsh`](https://ohmyz.sh/) instance that runs anytime I start-up `bash`.

 To get the alternative shell running any time you call `bash`, you'll need to configure your `.bashrc` file.
 You're able to run `nano ~/.bashrc` to open the file.
 Once done, add `bash -c zsh` to the top of the file.
 After this, every time `bash` runs, it will open `zsh`.

+That said, there's something not quite right about using a program called `bash` to run a shell outside of `bash` itself.
+Additionally, you'll notice that if you type `exit` in `zsh`, it won't exit to the windows shell; instead, it'll bring you to `bash` and require one more `exit` before bringing you back to the shell from whence you came.

+To solve these problems, simply run `chsh -s $(which zsh)` in your WSL instance and use the `wsl` command (as opposed to `bash`) to open your shell. `bash` will still work and bring you to the `bash` shell while `wsl` will bring you to `zsh` and work with the `exit` command as expected.

 You can even able to tell Windows Terminal to use WSL as default!
 If you open Windows Terminal, it should have a default profile for WSL: